 Psychological claims are all around us, but only some are backed by scientific evidence.
 Throughout this course, you will investigate how research is presented in the media (such as in news articles, blogs, podcasts), and will critique it by applying basic principles of psychological research methods.
-As you become a more skillful consumer of psychological research, you will be able to translate psychological science to help others, and yourself!
+As you become a more skillful consumer of psychological research, you will be able to translate psychological science to help others and yourself.

-Lectures will involve us covering relevant information, gaining critical skills, engaging in interactivity, and working collaboratively to gain knowledge, engage in discussions, and solve problems.
+Lectures will involve us covering relevant information, gaining critical skills, engaging in interactivity, and working collaboratively to gain and share knowledge and ideas, engage in thought-provoking discussions, and solve problems.